SamVerschooren/SamVerschooren.github.io/_pages/publications.md

   <div class="wordwrap">You can find my publications on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}

-Please don't hesitate to contact me (sam.verschooren@hu-berlin.de) for a copy of one of my publications if you can't find it online.
+Please don't hesitate to contact me (sam.verschooren@uit.no) for a copy of one of my publications if you can't find it online.